markvincze/cookbook/content/post/paneer-tikka-masala.md

  - 0.5 tsp garam masala
  - Fresh coriander

- 1. Heat the oil, and fry the cumin seeds.
+ 1. Heat the oil, fry the onions, and fry the cumin seeds.
 Then add the rest of the spices and the ginger paste and garlic, fry for a couple of minutes.
- 1. Add tomato paste and paprika powder and chili powder.
+ 1. Add tomatoes and paprika powder and chili powder.
 Saute it until oil starts separating.
  1. Add water, salt and sugar.
  1. Add garam masala and coriander.
+ 1. Blend it with an immersion blender.
  1. Then add the roasted paneer and the vegetables.
  1. Optionally mix in some butter.